Dr. Karen Shore, Ph D ABPP

 INDIVIDUAL PSYCHOTHERAPY AND PSYCHOANALYSIS: I provide individuals, couples, and groups with the freedom to explore their thoughts, feelings, and relationships in an atmosphere of privacy, safety, and trust.
 Understanding people as a whole and helping them understand themselves and their relationships in order to increase satisfaction in living, relationships, and work are of prime importance.
 Also important to me is helping people identify and articulate their feelings.
 While I encourage thoughtful exploration and understanding, I also am active in session so that people feel they are receiving guidance and feedback.
 Exploration and understanding are best when they are used to make changes that will lead to more satisfaction.
 In Psychotherapy, a person generally comes in once/week.
 In Psychoanalysis, a person generally comes in more than once/week, which allows for a deeper process of exploration than weekly psychotherapy allows.
 COUPLES THERAPY: In Couples Therapy, using Emotionally Focused Couples Therapy, we work to discover and identify the distressing, repeating interactions that make a couple feel stuck in an unhappy cycle of repeating negative interactions.
 Once we can identify repeating, negative cycles and understand the feelings that underlie them, the couple works to try to slow down and stop these repeating cycles - fighting the negative patterns rather than each other.
 This helps to create a safer relationship that can then allow for healing to take place.
 Without more of a sense of safety and security, a relationship cannot heal and grow strong.
 Once there is more safety and the couples sees they are able to slow down and stop their negative interactional cycles by working together, I then help them begin to explore the feelings and longings underneath the anger, frustration, and disappointment that drove the cycles.
 I then help the couple create new patterns of interaction that brings them closer and strengthens their bond, helping them build more positive, constructive cycles of interactions.
 Couples often begin to hear each other in a new way and start to build a new interest in a safe and secure closeness.

-GROUP THERAPY: Currently, I lead a weekly Therapy Group for Men and Women.
-This is a psychodynamic/interpersonal therapy group where people can work on family of origin issues, relationships, self-esteem, anxiety and depression, etc. This group meets on Tuesday nights from 6:15 - 7:45 pm.
+GROUP THERAPY: I led a weekly Therapy Group for about 6 years in NY and for about 6 years in Santa Monica before deciding not to work evenings.
+This was a psychodynamic/interpersonal therapy group where people can work on family of origin issues, relationships, self-esteem, anxiety and depression, etc. However, I do not have a therapy group at this time.

-CASE CONSULTATION, TEACHING AND SUPERVISION: Currently, I lead a monthly Case Consultation Group for licensed psychodynamic therapists who are studying Emotionally Focused Couples Therapy, and also provide individual case consultation.
-I have 25 years of experience supervising trainees and therapists in their clinical work.
+CASE CONSULTATION, TEACHING AND SUPERVISION: I have led a monthly Case Consultation Group for licensed psychodynamic therapists who were studying Emotionally Focused Couples Therapy, and now provide individual case consultation.
+I have 30 years of experience supervising trainees and therapists in their clinical work.
 I have been a Supervisor for the Wright Institute Los Angeles, the Maple Center, the Valley Community Clinic, and am a Supervising and Training Analyst at the Institute of Contemporary Psychoanalysis (ICP).
-I have also taught a course in "Using Dreams in Psychoanalysis" at ICP and a course in Group Therapy at the Wright Institute Los Angeles.
+I have also taught a course in "Using Dreams in Psychoanalysis" at ICP and a course in Group Therapy at the Wright Institute Los Angeles, and have presented often on Emotionally Focused Couples Therapy.

 Volunteer Organizational Involvement